 Some of the leading players in the plant based food colors market are Archer Daniels Midland Company, D.D.
 Williamson & Co.
 Inc., Sensient Technology Corporation, Doehler Group, Chr.
 Hansen A/S, FMC Corporation, NATUREX Group, and Kalsec Inc. Notable developments in competitive landscape of plant based food colors market include,

-Naturex has developed spirulina-based food color to meet the demand for natural green and blue shades in bakery and confectionery industry.
-Spirulina is a blue-green alga, grown in aquatic farms, known for vibrant color, high nutrient and ant-oxidant properties.
+- Naturex has developed spirulina-based food color to meet the demand for natural green and blue shades in bakery and confectionery industry.
+Spirulina is a blue-green alga, grown in aquatic farms, known for vibrant color, high nutrient and anti-oxidant

 Plant Based Food Colors Market Dynamics